 Calm your nerves with answers to the most commonly asked questions among new patients.

-Do I have to be popped?
+Do I have to be popped during my treatment?

-Does it hurt to be adjusted?
+Does it hurt to be adjusted by a chiropractor?

-How long does the average visit take?
+How long does the average office visit take?

 What's the difference between a chiropractor and a medical doctor?